Lauffern1995/chat-app/README.md

 # chat-app
-simple chat app with Node.js and React with Web Sockets, PostgreSQL, Redux
+Chat app with Node.js and React with Web Sockets, PostgreSQL, Redux

 ### Built With